GaussianGambler/TradingEngine/README.md

 ## Overview

 This matching engine implements a complete order book with price-time priority matching, optimized for minimal latency and maximum throughput.
-Built for educational and research purposes, it demonstrates production-grade techniques used in financial exchanges and high-frequency trading systems.
+Built for educational purposes, it demonstrates production-grade techniques used in financial exchanges and high-frequency trading systems.

 ### Key Features